NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox comes out one frame sooner
     - Crushes two frames longer
     - Crushes three frames earlier
+    - Same direction (DIR) as non-sharingan 2B
+    - Improved lift from 64 to 80
 - 2B(B) does not cancel to stand
 - 6B
     - First hit has slightly more blockstun